-16. IMS AS invokes DCMF service to instruct DCMF on data channel media resource modification based on the SDP answer received from terminating network.
+18. IMS AS invokes DCMF service to instruct DCMF on data channel media resource modification based on the SDP answer received from terminating network.
 For IMS AS to stand alone DCMF, DC2 is used to reserve data channel media resources.
 If enhanced MRF is used, IMS AS uses Mr'/Cr to enhanced MRF to modify data channel media resource.

-17. IMS AS notifies the data channel modification to DCSF.
-The media information of bootstrap DC for terminating UE#2 on DCMF or enhanced MRF may also be included.

-18. The DCSF stores the media information of bootstrap DC for UE#2 for routing bootstrap DC traffic via MDC1.

 19-20.
 The IMS AS modifies SDP answer for bootstrap data channels to UE#1 in 18X response which may include local bootstrap data channel to UE#1 and/or remote bootstrap data channel to UE#1 and sends 18X response to S-CSCF and P-CSCF.

 21. The originating network P-CSCF executes QoS procedure for bootstrap data channel media based on the SDP answer information from the 18X response.